setrar/ca/labs/1-rars/REPORT.md

 ${\color{Salmon}3.}$ Do you understand why the current content of the pc register is the same?

-Yes, the current content seems to the PC's address and derive all other addresses from there
+Yes, the current content seems to follow the Program Counter's address and derive all other addresses from there.

 ### Simulation